 “I myself was a victim of the tornadoes,” says Austin.
 “We had trees that were uprooted, and our deck was messed up.
 I had a pole go through our house.”

 “I put more thought, more energy into it than I’ve wrote any other letter to like, anyone else,” states Austin.

 The letters are a lesson in kindness, leaving the Northridge school district with words of promise in a time of hardship.

 “It just puts everything into perspective about how people can have it a lot worse and how you really shouldn’t take it for granted what you have,” says 8th grader Nolan Baker.
-“In the Dayton area, we’re all in this together.”Grab the FREE WDTN News App for iPhone or Android.
+“In the Dayton area, we’re all in this together.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.